DelroyGayle/TIMELINESP1/README.md

 # Unitarian Christian Timeline

-For my Code Institute Portfolio I have implemented a historial timeline website.
-This timeline highlights particula, hhistorical key events and persons regarding
+For my Code Institute Portfolio I have implemented a historical timeline website.
+This timeline highlights particular, historical key events and persons regarding
 *the biblical teaching of the ONE GOD the Father and His Human Son, Jesus the Christ*; from the time of Christ up to 2023.

 The timeline highlights the opposition to such teaching and the perseverance of believers despite the opposition.

 ![image](https://user-images.githubusercontent.com/91061592/228402388-21d33f6d-182f-45d7-96a6-f162aa503b58.png)